NaturalSelectionLabs/hexo-deployer-rss3/README.md

 1. What means for `privateKey` field in config ?

-    It's the only thing marking you as the full controller of a RSS3 profile.
+    It's the only thing marking you as the full controller of a RSS3 persona.
 Remember to take good care of it.

     Theoretically you can use any ETH-compatible private keys, but we prefer you to generate one using [Re: ID](https://github.com/NaturalSelectionLabs/Re-ID).